 - And finally, never, ever glaze the fruit that's used as garnish.

-There are a couple things I want to add about throwing a lovely dessert party.
-Bite-sized desserts are key!
-No one wants to fumble around with a drink in one hand and a plate and fork in the other — trust me.
+When throwing a lovely dessert party, bite-sized desserts are key.
+No one wants to fumble around with a drink in one hand and a plate and fork in the other -- trust me.

 - 3 cups Vanilla Bean Custard (click here for recipe)